Brian-Magnuson/nico/docs/design/overview.md

 A mutable value may be moved as mutable:
 ```
-var mv value
+mv var value
 ```

 ### Unsafe blocks and expressions

 An unsafe block is like a regular block, but allows the use of unsafe operations.

+An unsafe operation is typically an operation that can potentially result in undefined behavior and has no implicit runtime checks to prevent errors.

 Unsafe operations include:
 - Dereferencing raw pointers
 - Accessing elements of an unsized array
 - Performing pointer arithmetic
 - Perform a reinterpret cast
 - Calling unsafe functions
-- Using `alloc` and `dealloc`
+- Deallocating memory using `dealloc`

 Unsafe blocks are used to encapsulate unsafe operations and prevent them from leaking into safe code.
 They are written as follows:
 ```